Be an Equine Ambassador

 To increase the likelihood that horses can remain in their homes, the ASPCA is collaborating with local veterinarians on a pilot project in which veterinarians identify and provide services to horse owners in their communities who may be in need of support: In July 2018, we launched the ASPCA Regional Support Center in partnership with The Right Horse Initiative.
 The Center, which was based near Dallas, Texas, was a six-month-long pilot program serving several Texas counties that provided an option for horse owners to relinquish a horse they can no longer care for and offered access to certain veterinary services for horses in need.

 During its operation, the program helped nearly 60 equines.
 The ASPCA collected data to determine how the Center positively impacted horses and owners in the pilot area and what opportunities may exist to implement similar programs in other locations across the country.
 In August 2019, the ASPCA opened a second ASPCA Regional Support Center pilot program in Oklahoma City, Oklahoma, which will be operational through the end of the year.
+This program offers assistance for owned equines in the surrounding area, such as rehoming opportunities for horses, mules and donkeys who need new homes, and basic veterinary care to help horse owners in need of support.
+Through this work, the ASPCA can improve the welfare of equines, and share learnings with the animal welfare community across the country.
+The Center will be operational for a period of up to six months, and the goal is to determine opportunities to expand the service area and implement similar programs in other locations across the country.

 In addition, we have funded the development of the American Horse Council’s microchip look-up tool, which will help provide reliable means to identify horses to better assist them through safety net programs, prevent theft and monitor their welfare.
 Microchips can also help to reunite lost horses with their owners if disaster strikes.